YP501/scrappy-bot/README.md

 - You are allowed to self-host this bot but you are not allowed to impersonate this bot as Frankie's bot.
 - If you decide to self-host, keep in mind it only works for **one** server at a time.
 - You **MUST** credit the original author of this repository when self-hosting and **cannot** claim it as your own.
+- This bot was previously named Helikopter Bot and was renamed to Scrappy